Skip to main content

 • September 26, 2018

-"I was prescribed this drug for several years not once was I told how addictive or the dangers of stopped it abruptly.
+"I was prescribed this drug for several years, not once was I told how addictive or the dangers of stopping it abruptly.
 I stopped cold turkey at 3 mg (prescribed for me).
-I should died of a stroke or heart attack.
-Six weeks of horrific withdrawal (sweats, seeing and hearing things, body jumping smallest sound and much worse) It's not just getting the drug out of your system it's your body's craving the drug.
+I should have died of a stroke or heart attack.
+Six weeks of horrific withdrawal (sweats, seeing and hearing things, body jumping at the smallest sound, and much worse).
+It's not just getting the drug out of your system, it's your body's craving the drug.
 Finally had to go back and see the doctor.
 Told the way I went off it could take six months for withdrawals to stop.
 I went back on it at 0.5 mg and slowly tapered off.
-Now I refuse to take benzos or to take a medication with out researching the side effects."
+Now I refuse to take benzos or to take a medication without researching the side effects."

 10 / 10